xrash/dataviz-exploration/README.md

 # state of dataviz for js/react/react native

-Research on current state of chart libraries for JavaScript, React and React Native.
+Research on current state of data visualization, particularly chart generation, for JavaScript, React and React Native.

 ## A brief overview of each library